 Camiguin Island is commonly referred to as the ‘island born of fire’ due to the volcanic eruptions that gave the island its impressive shape!
-It is home to 7 volcanoes and the highest peak is Mount Mabajao at 1,713 meters above sea level.
+Camiguin is home to 7 volcanoes and the highest peak is Mount Mambajao at 1,713 meters above sea level.

 In this Camiguin blog, I have put together the ultimate list of 13 Camiguin Tourist Spots you must-see and other useful information on how to go to Camiguin, where to stay in Camiguin, getting around and the best time to visit!